Methods to improve efficiency of fourstroke, spark ignition engines at part load

 Fig. 7.
 Classification of some practical methods to increase the efficiency of SI engines at part load conditions.

 Fig. 8.
-Comparisons of load control with and without VVT and lift (early or late intake valve closing) on pV diagram.
+Comparisons of load control with and without VVT and lift (early or late intake valve closing) on p–V diagram.

-Fig. 9. (a) Improvement of effective efficiency of an SI engine through increasing compression ratio and the knocking combustion limit [44]. (b) Variable compression ratio engine map with optimum compression ratios and improvements of BSFC in comparison to standard engine with ε = 9 [45].
+(a) Improvement of effective efficiency of an SI engine through increasing compression ratio and the knocking combustion limit [44]. (b) Variable compression ratio engine map with optimum compression ratios and improvements of BSFC in comparison to standard engine with ε = 9 [45].

-Fig. 10.
 Comparison fuel consumption of a turbocharged and a naturally aspirated SI engine with similar maximum performance in the same vehicle [52].

-Fig. 11. (a) Thermodynamic model calculation results according to excess air coefficient and load condition of a SI engine. (b) Pressure rates of C3H8–air mixture in a constant volume chamber with different ignition timing delays (td) after fuel injection, which means different charge stratification.
+(a) Thermodynamic model calculation results according to excess air coefficient and load condition of a SI engine. (b) Pressure rates of C3H8–air mixture in a constant volume chamber with different ignition timing delays (td) after fuel injection, which means different charge stratification.
 Injected fuel–air mixture is λ1 = 0.6 and overall mixture isλ = 1.25 [57].

 Fig. 12.
-Schematic comparison of a 2 cylinder SI engine pV diagrams and corresponding efficiency without and with variable displacement at part load.
+Schematic comparison of a 2 cylinder SI engine p–V diagrams and corresponding efficiency without and with variable displacement at part load.
 Left side: 2 cylinders active.
 Throttle valve is nearly closed and pumping losses are high.
 Right side: 1 cylinder is cancelled and 1 cylinder is active.
 Throttle valve is more opened to get the same power and pumping losses are lower.

-Fig. 13.
 Variation of stroke volume (variable displacement) in an SI engine according to load conditions for maximum effective efficiency (assumed vehicle specifications are the same as with the first example given in Fig. 5 and Fig. 6).

 Table 1.
 Comparison of the methods to decrease the fuel consumption of SI engines at part-load with the throttle controlled SI engine